lucastrindadesilva/algorithms-and-data-structures-library/README.md

 ### Algorithms List

+- **Add Two Numbers**: You are given two non-empty linked lists representing two non-negative integers.
+The digits are stored in reverse order, and each of their nodes contains a single digit.
+Add the two numbers and return the sum as a linked list.

 - **Longest Palindromic Substring**: Given a string s, return the longest palindromic substring in s.
 A string is called a palindrome string if the reverse of that string is the same as the original string.

 - **Palindromic Substrings Counter**: Counter the number of palindromic substrings of a string.